datarightsngo/datarights.ngo/content/cases/dataretention/timeline.md

 <div class="event-date">July 26 2018</div>

-The French Council of State renders two rulings [1](https://www.legifrance.gouv.fr/ceta/id/CETATEXT000037253929/) & [2](https://www.legifrance.gouv.fr/affichJuriAdmin.do?oldAction=rechJuriAdmin&idTexte=CETATEXT000037253930&fastReqId=2082517168&fastPos=1), where it suspends its prodeedings and passes on EU law interpretation questions to the Court of Justice of the EU (CJEU), in Luxembourg.
+The French Council of State renders two rulings ([1](https://www.legifrance.gouv.fr/ceta/id/CETATEXT000037253929/) & [2](https://www.legifrance.gouv.fr/affichJuriAdmin.do?oldAction=rechJuriAdmin&idTexte=CETATEXT000037253930&fastReqId=2082517168&fastPos=1)), by which it suspends its prodeedings and passes on EU law interpretation questions to the Court of Justice of the EU (CJEU), in Luxembourg.

 <div class="event-date">Nov.
 2018</div>